cbalistreri/Caspers-Sausage-Company/README.md

 ## By: Camille Balistreri
 ### May, 2021

-Background
+#### Background

 In 2008, my grandparents, Casper (Cappy) and Sara Balistreri began their own company making homemade Italian sausage in their hometown of Milwaukee, Wisconsin.
 This initiative followed the selling of the Venice Club, an authentic Italian restaurant that was their life’s work.
 They owned and operated the restaurant for nearly 30 years after taking it over from Cappy’s mother, my great-grandmother.
 The sausage company has brought success to my extended family in the past decade.
 Over the years my grandparents have become staples of their Italian-American community in the Milwaukee area and have dozens of lifelong customers that followed them from the restaurant business to the sausage company.
 They sell their different varieties of sausage primarily at a local farmers market, as well as wholesale to restaurants.
+For more background on the Balistreri's and the sausage company, see [here](https://www.jsonline.com/story/life/food/fork-spoon-life/2020/08/13/balistreris-venice-club-italian-sausage-post-restaurant-business/3342535001/)

-Current Online Presence
+#### Current Online Presence

 Both Cappy and Sara are in their late 70’s and therefore know little to nothing about social media and digital advertising.
 Their main marketing strategy simply involves word of mouth.
 In fact, Casper’s Sausage Company doesn’t even have their own website.
 Cappy created a Twitter account roughly nine years ago in attempts to promote the newly created sausage company, however quickly abandoned it after only a few Tweet attempts.
 The current Twitter account can be found [here](https://twitter.com/Aspano_Sausage)

-Plan Overview
+#### Plan Overview

 For this social media and online promotion strategic plan, I will focus on maximizing the Twitter account that already exists, as well as crafting ideas for Facebook promotions, considering this is where their largest customer base resides online.
 Most of their existing target audiences are friends and customers they have had for decades who are in similar demographic groups to them.
 Therefore, these individuals have similar social media tendencies mentioned above.
 The platform these groups use most frequently is Facebook, so in an effort to effectively reach the audience they already have and keep them interested in business initiatives, the company should put effort towards creating longer promotional posts fit for Facebook’s layout.